lixvbnet/LC/Playground/Heap.md

 }
 ```

-Alternatively, we can build a Max-Heap, and we won't need to reverse the array at last.
+It would be better to build a Max-Heap instead, and we won't need to reverse the array at last.